akashgupta9990/ydkjs/1. Up & Going/Dive Deep.md

   document is a global variable handled by host and is called special object/host object DOM and its behaviour is implemented in C/C++

+# Enumerable
+  If enumerabke it will not be showun in Object.keys/loops.